M0m-call/Maps-viz/README.md

 # Maps-viz

-This code is born out of the following intution that I wanted to verify regarding holomrphic function: warning :Math stuff ahead !
+This code is born out of the following intution that I wanted to verify regarding holomrphic functions.

+warning :Math stuff ahead !

 " Take an open ball of radii r around a point p  in the complex plane ,